 Swelling Can Take a Year or More to Resolve.

 It’s a common mistake that rhinoplasty patients make.
 Many have the nose surgery, go back to have the stitches and splint removed about a week later, and become disheartened when there is still swelling.
 It can take months before all rhinoplasty swelling subsides.
 By the third month after rhinoplasty, swelling has reduced by approximately 90 percent.
 By the end of the year, you will see the final results of your new nose.

 Average AAFPRS Surgeons’ Fees for Rhinoplasty Are $5,541.

 The 2012 report issued by the American Academy of Facial Plastic and Reconstructive Surgery places the average surgeon fee for rhinoplasty at just over $5,500.
 This fee does not include anesthesiologist or facility fees.

 An AAFPRS Surgeon Performs an Average of 54 Rhinoplasties Per Year.

 The average number of rhinoplasty surgeries performed by AAFPRS members stood at 54 in 2012.
 The more nose jobs a surgeon performs, the higher the skill level.
-Dr. Jeffrey Epstein, a South Florida rhinoplasty surgeon, averages three to four rhinoplasties per week.
+Dr. Anthony Bared, a South Florida rhinoplasty surgeon, averages three to four rhinoplasties per week.

-Watch Dr. Epstein’s rhinoplasty video to see before and after images of a rhinoplasty patient.
-Dr. Epstein is a double-board certified facial plastic surgeon with offices in New York and Miami.
-To schedule a rhinoplasty consultation, call (212) 759-3484 in New York or (305) 666-5884 in Miami.
+Watch Dr. Bared’s rhinoplasty video to see before and after images of a rhinoplasty patient.
+Dr. Bared is a double-board certified facial plastic surgeon with office in Miami.
+To schedule a rhinoplasty consultation, call (305) 666-5884 in Miami.